Golden Sheaf Bakery

 Photo: Daniella Thompson, 2004

-In 1877, John G. Wright, an Englishman, opened Berkeley’s first wholesale-retail bakery at 2026 Shattuck Avenue, just north of where the Kress building stands today.
+In 1877, Jonathan Garrard Wright (1837–1924), an Englishman, opened Berkeley’s first wholesale-retail bakery in the Alpha Block, 2026 Shattuck Ave., just north of where the Kress building stands today.
 The original bakery was a two-story wood-frame building that featured tall storefront windows and a covered wood veranda in front.
-The owners, their bakery workers, and their student boarders lived on the second floor.
+The owners, their bakery workers, and boarders lived on the second floor.

-The bakery at 2026 Shattuck Avenue (photo: BAHA archives)
+The bakery at 2026 Shattuck Avenue (Veteran Volunteer Fire Association)

 Sale receipt signed by J.G.
 Wright, 1880s